top of page

 Mistress of a Foreigner

 Mistress of a Foreigner (1930) (based on a novel by Gisaburo Juichiya) was also directed by Mizoguchi, but only around four minutes of it are known to exist.
 I watched what's left of the film after seeing The Downfall of Osen, and it's basically a dance performance set to music and book-ended by scenes of waves lapping a shoreline.
-Unfortunately there's very little information available in English or Japanese about this fragment or the film itself.
+Unfortunately there is very little information available in English or Japanese about this fragment or the film itself.

 The Downfall of Osen (here and below)